sraja13/pointer-to-ct-icp/README.md

 - Synthetic unit tests ensure edge cases are enforced before large dataset runs.
 - Real-data tests reuse the course-provided PA3 debug files to guarantee output parity with the original script.

-- Tip: add the `-s` flag when you want to surface `print` statements or logging output during a failing test run.
+-add the `-s` flag when you want to surface `print` statements or logging output during a failing test run.

 ### Validation Results